bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

     compares the images to previous versions.

 ``integration``
-    This job executes the integration tests on `SauceLabs`_.
-Additionally a report is uploaded to see the detailed results.
+    This job executes an integration test, e.g. a Selenium browser test.

 ``js``
     This job runs all the JavaScript unit tests (i.e. ``node make test``)

 ``unit``
     This job runs all the Python unit tests (i.e. ``py.test -m unit``).
 The